-Exclusions: orthopedic shoes that are not attached to an appliance; arch supports, including custom shoe modifications or inserts and their fittings, except for therapeutic shoes, modifications and shoe inserts for diabetic foot disease.
+Exclusions: Orthopedic shoes that are not attached to an appliance; arch supports, including custom shoe modifications or inserts and their fittings.

 Ostomy Supplies: Ostomy supplies for the removal of bodily secretions or waste through an artificial opening.
 Quantities that are greater than CMS guidelines may require Prior Authorization by us.